Constantine XI Palaiologos

-Constantine was the fourth son of Emperor Manuel II Palaiologos and Helena Dragaš, the daughter of Serbian ruler Konstantin Dejanović.
-Little is known of his early life, but from the 1420s onward, he is repeatedly demonstrated to have been a skilled general.
+Constantine was the fourth son of Emperor Manuel II Palaiologos and Serbian noblewoman Helena Dragaš.
+Little is known of his early life, but from the 1420s onward, he repeatedly demonstrated great skill as a military general.
 Based on his career and surviving contemporary sources, Constantine appears to have been primarily a soldier.
 This does not mean that Constantine was not also a skilled administrator: he was trusted and favored to such an extent by his older brother, Emperor John VIII Palaiologos, that he was designated as regent twice during John VIII's journeys away from Constantinople in 1423–1424 and 1437–1440.
 In 1427–1428, Constantine and John fended off an attack on the Morea (the Peloponnese) by Carlo I Tocco, ruler of Epirus, and in 1428 Constantine was proclaimed Despot of the Morea and ruled the province together with his older brother Theodore and his younger brother Thomas.
 Together, they extended Roman rule to cover almost the entire Peloponnese for the first time since the Fourth Crusade more than two hundred years before and rebuilt the ancient Hexamilion wall, which defended the peninsula from outside attacks.
 Although ultimately unsuccessful, Constantine personally led a campaign into Central Greece and Thessaly in 1444–1446, attempting to extend Byzantine rule into Greece once more.

-In 1448, John VIII died without children, and as his favored successor, Constantine was proclaimed emperor on 6 January 1449.
-Constantine's brief reign would see the emperor grapple with three primary concerns.
+In October 1448, John VIII died without children, and as his favored successor, Constantine was proclaimed emperor on 6 January 1449.
+During his brief reign, Constantine would have to deal with three main issues.
 First, there was the issue of an heir, as Constantine was also childless.
 Despite attempts by Constantine's friend and confidant George Sphrantzes to find him a wife, Constantine ultimately died unmarried.
-The second concern was the religious disunity within what little remained of his empire.
-Constantine and his predecessor John VIII both believed a union between the Orthodox and Catholic Churches was needed to secure military aid from Catholic Europe, but much of the Roman populace opposed the idea.
+The second concern was religious conflict within what little remained of his empire.
+Emperor Constantine and his predecessor John VIII both supported the reunion between the Greek Orthodox and Catholic Churches proclaimed at the Council of Florence.
+They accordingly sought to secure military aid from Catholic Europe, but much of the Byzantine populace, led by Mark of Ephesus, opposed the church union.
 Finally, the most important concern was the growing Ottoman Empire, which by 1449 completely surrounded Constantinople.
-In April 1453, the Ottoman Sultan Mehmed II laid siege to Constantinople with an army perhaps numbering as many as 80,000 men.
+In April 1453, the Ottoman sultan Mehmed II laid siege to Constantinople with an army perhaps numbering as many as 80,000 men.
 Even though the city's defenders may have numbered less than a tenth of the sultan's army, Constantine considered the idea of abandoning Constantinople unthinkable.
-The emperor stayed to defend the city and on 29 May, Constantinople fell.
-Constantine died the same day.
-Although no reliable eyewitness accounts of his death survived, most historical accounts agree that the emperor led a last charge against the Ottomans and died fighting.
+The emperor stayed to defend the city, which fell on 29 May 1453.
+Constantine died in battle on the following day.
+Although no reliable eyewitness accounts of his death survived, most historical accounts agree that the emperor died fighting in a last stand against the Ottomans.